 Regular class attendance is required of all students.
+King's College regards student Regular class attendance is required of all students.
 King's College regards student participation in class as essential to the learning process.
 Excessive student absences are an indication that the student may need some assistance to complete his or her course work successfully.
 In general, the attendance policy for each course is determined by the instructor and stated on the course syllabus.
 Each instructor is expected to explain carefully the attendance policy for his or her course, including the conditions under which missed course work may be made up and the number of absences permitted before penalties may be incurred.